Luton Borough Council agrees to invest £50k on environmental consultants to help make town carbon neutral

 It will enable the local consultation events to take place and provide a secondment post to support climate change work across the council.

-Anthesis is an organisation which helped several local authorities reach their reduction targets, including Nottingham and Manchester.
+Anthesis is an organisation which is helping several local authorities develop strategies to reach their reduction targets, including Nottingham and Manchester.

 Labour Challney councillor Tom Shaw, who chairs the climate control action board, said, “We will continue to work with key partners and organisations nationally, regionally and locally to develop practical ways of reducing carbon emissions.